petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/fields/attachment-fields.md

 ## Using Attachment Fields with APIs

 A file must exist in Liferay before you can add it to an object entry's attachment field using the headless API.
-First use the [document library APIs](../../../../content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md) to upload the file and retrieve its ID.
+Use the [document library APIs](../../../../content-authoring-and-management/documents-and-media/developer-guide/document-api-basics.md) to upload the file and retrieve its ID.

 Pass the ID in the objects API call using this syntax: `"[attachmentField]": [FileEntryId]`.

 ### Example

-The following example adds an entry to an object named `timeOffRequest`.
+The example below adds an entry to an object named `timeOffRequest`.
 It adds a file with the ID `12345` to the attachment field `document`.

 ```bash
 curl -X "POST" "http://localhost:8080/o/c/timeOffRequest?restrictFields=actions" \